GeauxWeisbeck4/andrews-logseq-graph/pages/6 Sorting.md

 				  in “Sorting Stability” on [page 93](https://learning.oreilly.com/library/view/data-structures-and/9798341620001/xhtml/chapter6.xhtml#pg_93).
 Also, keep in mind that any given engine may just not correctly implement the standard.
 		- ### Sort Performance
 			- If you are comparing elements to sort an array, its indirectly implied that you're deciding on what was the original permutation.
 Well-place questions divide the range of options in half, so you need to know how many questions are needed for n! possibilities -> Equivalent ot asking how many times you should divide n by 2 until you get down to 1.
 			- The answer is log n!, in base 2.
-Stirling's approximation says that n! grows as n^n, so logarithm of n! is O(n log n) -
+Stirling's approximation says that n! grows as n^n, so logarithm of n! is O(n log n).
+It will always be at least  O(nlogn) with no better results, but possibly worse results.
+			-